-Since becoming a member in the group, we have messaged a couple of times and through your recent book launch have learnt more about your fascinating story.
+Since becoming a member of the group, we have messaged a couple of times and through your recent book launch have learned more about your fascinating story.

 You outline your personal story in your book, but it would great to share part of this on my blog.
 Your journey is very inspiring and so look forward to discovering more about you and your businesses.

 So, thanks again Jane – let’s jump straight into this with my first question.